canopas/web-devops-roadmap/README.md

 **Expected -** Admin panel successfully run on `<ec2-ip-address>:<docker-container-port>`.

-- Perform following steps on AWS console
+- Perform the following steps on the AWS console
-  - Create EC2 instance with Security rules
+  - Create an EC2 instance with Security rules
   - Install docker and enable docker swarm on the EC2 instance

 - Create a docker-compose file for the above docker image